 One of the events we celebrate at the Frankel Cardiovascular Center during Heart Month is Go Red Day, which aims to raise awareness about heart disease in women.

-This year's Go Red Day took place on Friday, February 1.
+This year's Go Red Day will take place on Friday, February 7.
 Here’s what it means to Go Red — not only in February but throughout the year:

 G: Get Your Numbers

 Ask your doctor to check your blood pressure and cholesterol.

 Stop smoking, lose weight, exercise, and eat healthy.
 It’s up to you.
 No one can do it for you.